 Disclaimer: I’m talking a fairly “normal” room.
 A basic bedroom, living room, office area, etc. that is pretty cluttered, but not in drastic wall-to-wall, can’t find the floor kind of space.
 Sorry, but Martha Stewart couldn’t fix that type of a room in just one day!

-Actually, the BIGGEST bugaboo I see, particularly for women, is the craft room/sewing room area.
+Actually, the BIGGEST bugaboo I see, particularly for women, are the messy craft rooms or sewing room areas.
 So, I made a whole post with special techniques just for that type of room – 4 Tips to Organize Your Messy Craft Room

 First – Analyze the Space